Limit theorems for iteration stable tessellations: Introduction and results

-where $e_i,\; i =1,\ldots,d$ are vectors of the standard orthonormal basis for ${\Bbb R}^d$ and $\delta_{r e_i + e_i^{\bot}}$ is the unit mass concentrated on the hyperplane orthogonal to $e_i$ in distance $r$ from the origin. \begin{theorem} For $d>2$, $\Lambda$ as in (\ref{PARTICULARLA}) and $W=[0,1]^d$, converges, as $R\rightarrow\infty$, to a non-Gaussian square-integrable random variable $\Xi(W)$ with explicitly known variance given by (\ref{XIVAR}) below. \end{theorem} The plan of the paper is as follows: In the next section we recall some properties of STIT tessellations needed for the proofs of our limit theorems.
-We also recall there some of the facts from \cite{STP1, STP2} in order to keep the paper self-contained and present the exact statements of our functional central limit theorems.
-The proofs of our results are the content of Section \ref{secPROOFS}.\\ We would like to remark that an extended version is available online \cite{ST} and, moreover, that the results in the present paper form the basis of our subsequent work \cite{ST2, ST3}.
+converges, as $R\rightarrow\infty$, to a non-Gaussian square-integrable random variable $\Xi(W)$ with explicitly known variance given by (\ref {XIVAR}) below. \end{theorem}

+The paper is structured as follows: In the next section we recall some properties of STIT tessellations needed for the proofs of our limit theorems.
+We also recall there some of the facts from~\cite{STP1,STP2} in order to keep the paper self-contained and present the exact statements of our functional central limit theorems.
+The proofs of our results are the content of Section~\ref{secPROOFS}.

+We would like to remark that an extended version~\cite{ST} of this text is available online and, moreover, that the results in the present paper form the basis of our works~\cite{ST2,ST3}.